Agents Party Compendium: Agent Orchestration Guide

 The Multi-Tier Architecture

-The exported packages follow a strict 3-tier hierarchy that separates meta-planning from actual coding.
+from actual coding.
 This ensures privacy, reduces clutter, and maintains clear roles.

-I. The War Room (Meta-Level)
+I. The Throne Room (Meta-Level)

 The strategic layer where you interact with meta-agents to define the quest, set constraints, and adjust rules mid-flight.
 It runs in an isolated directory to keep your main codebase clean.

-• The Game Creator: The architect and your primary brainstorming partner.
+- The Game Creator: The architect and your primary brainstorming partner.

-• The Master of Spies: The real-time analyst, critiquing orchestration inefficiencies.
+- The Master of Spies: The real-time analyst, critiquing orchestration inefficiencies.

-• The Bard: The chronicler who translates technical achievements into an engaging narrative recap.
+- The Bard: The chronicler who translates technical achievements into an engaging narrative recap.

 II.
 The GM Session (Coordinator)